1Password/ansible-onepasswordconnect-collection/README.md

 [**1Password**](https://1password.com) is a privacy-focused password manager that keeps you safe online.

-**1Password** is the world’s most-loved password manager.
 By combining industry-leading security and award-winning design, the company provides private, secure, and user-friendly password management to businesses and consumers globally.
 More than 60,000 business customers trust 1Password as their enterprise password manager.

 ## Security
 1Password requests you practice responsible disclosure if you discover a vulnerability.